 Sugar is one of the world’s purest natural ingredients and is used in almost every food category.
 Grown in over 100 countries, over 170 million metric tons of sugar is produced each year.
-But how is it extracted from sugar cane and produced into pure sugar?
-Our team of Market Analysis experts delve deeper to provide more insight on sugar production.
+But how is it extracted from sugar cane and processed into pure sugar?
+Our team of sugar market analysis experts delve deeper to provide more insight on sugar cane production.
 Discover more about sugar trading from the experts at Czarnikow.

-Sugar Cane takes approximately 12-18 months to mature.
+Sugar Cane takes approximately 12-18 months to mature fully.
 During this time, it is important that the cane is treated with pesticides and fertiliser to enable a healthy and high yielding sugar cane.

 Harvesting Sugar Cane

 Cane sugar does not need to be re-planted, as only the top of the plant is removed during harvest.
-There are two ways that sugar cane can be harvested – manually and mechanised.
+There are two ways that sugar cane can be harvested – manually or mechanised.

-The manual harvest process begins with the sugar cane fields being torched.
+The manual harvest process often begins with the sugar cane fields being burnt.
 This removes all the leaves so that the cane can then be manually chopped to the ground by a team of farmers.
 However, this process takes days and the burning of the cane leaves results in wildlife and a reduction in the quality of the sucrose in the cane.
+There has also been recent controversy relating to sugar cane burning in Thailand, a practice which has caused a rise in pollution.
+We hope to work with farmers through the VIVE Programme to support them with the sugar cane harvester machinery they would need to harvest without burning.
 Once the cane has been manually harvested, it is put on a truck by hand and driven to the mill.

 The alternative way to harvest sugar cane – the mechanised harvest – involves a machine extracting the cane as it travels across the field, whilst loading it into a truck.
 Mechanised harvesting is seen as the future of cane harvesting.
 This is primarily because it is not only better for the environment and wildlife, but it is a more efficient operation taking the cane to the mill.
 Mechanised harvesting reduces the time of an average harvest by up to three-quarters, from 24-36 hours to only 6-12 hours.
 This increase in efficiency for the harvest means higher sucrose yields and larger profits for the plantations.

-Once the sugar cane is transported to the mill, it has to be weighed and examined to confirm how much cane has been delivered and to determine the TRS (Total Recoverable Sugar) content of the cane.
-The TRS content grades the quality of the cane – therefore it has a direct impact on the price paid for it, and the amount it will be sold for.
+Once the sugar cane is transported to the mill, it has to be weighed and examined to confirm how much cane has been delivered, and to determine the TRS (Total Recoverable Sugar) content of the cane, and also the quality of the cane.
+This has direct impact on the price it will be sold for.

 Once the cane has been graded, it is washed to remove any impurities ahead of being processed.
 The cleaning of the cane can be done wet or dry.
 Dry cleaning is the preferred method as it is more environmentally friendly and does not affect the TRS content.